MIYLam/sc-2024-tha/DOCS.md

     - Reasoning: Still achieves what is being asked on the task
         - In the case that the duplicates are parent/child, neither will be printed when listing the children
         - Purpose of the function isn't to fix the database having duplicate names
+    - EDIT: there will be no duplicates
+- Folders that don't exist or are not in the organisation named are treated the the same.
+    - Reasoning: Organisations exist to separate people's permission levels to access certain content.

 ## Move folder